Swansky/SimpleIOCContainer/readme.md

     }
  ```

-create config and add this Annotation class.
+create config and add to this Annotation class.
 ```java
    public static void main(String[] args) {